Surviving Japan on an international student's budget | The Japan Times

 For some students, food is on the whole more affordable in Tokyo than in their home country — with notable exceptions.

 “I think the food in general is cheaper than in Germany or the prices are the same, except fruits.
 Fruits are really expensive in Japan, I almost never buy them.
-It’s not really healthy — my nails went blue due to lack of vitamins,” says Melanie Pawl, a German exchange student at Nihon University.
+It’s not really healthy — my nails went blue due to lack of vitamins,” says Melanie Pawlick, a German exchange student at Nihon University.
 “I bought fruit drinks to get some vitamins, and when I had the fruit craving so bad I bought seasonal fruit because they were cheaper.”

 Gauthier Birkui, a former exchange student at Waseda University, shares a similar experience with both fruit and meat.